GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

     ![armor median results](images/armor-median-results.png)

+> [!NOTE]
-> **Note** Cloud Armor security policies create logs that can be explored to determine when traffic is denied and when it is allowed, along with the source of the traffic.
+> Cloud Armor security policies create logs that can be explored to determine when traffic is denied and when it is allowed, along with the source of the traffic.

 ### Success Criteria